nbuyer/Aria2Delphi/README.md

 # Aria2Delphi
 A very simple aria2 client written in Delphi/Pascal.
-Free to use but no guarantee.
+Free to use but no guarantee and no documents.
+Use at your own risk.

 Usage:
 ```